MCC-SINICA/Extrene-Event-Discovery-with-self-attention-for-PM2.5-Anomaly-Prediction/README.md

 ## Please use the package version in the requirements file to run the program.

 ## Contains folders:
-checkpoints
+checkpoints : saving the model checkpoints during training.

-configs
+configs : saving the model setting during training.

-data
+data : After pre-processing

-Final_Results
+Final_Results : The results which showed in paper

-results
+results : The results which produced by test.py

 ## Contains files: